 - A bad haircut/grooming.
 Get haircut a few days before your interview, shave and make sure your finger nails are trimmed.
 Your grooming should be congruent with the rest of your impeccable self.

-We Recommend: The Black Lapel Solid Charcoal Suit
+We Recommend: The Black Lapel Charcoal Gray Custom Suit

 - Slim or Tailored Fit